shapeblue/hackerbook/cloudstack/hack/spec.md

   - removed: the removal timestamp

 - coffee_details:
+  - id: auto_increment ID for the table
   - coffee_id: the coffee ID
-  - key: the string key
+  - name: the string key
   - value: the string value
+  - display: whether to show/hide the detail in the API response

-### UI
+### Service Changes

-The feature should be implemented as a UI plugin which shows up as a new `coffee` tab in the UI.
-In the tab, users should see a table of coffee orders with name, offering, size and state.
-On clicking a coffee, it should show a details tab.
-The UI should provide appropriate buttons to create, update and remove coffee.

-### Misc: Global Setting, Background Task and Usage records
+The feature would require a new service/business layer class that handles various API requests along with exports APIs, global settings and schedules background task(s).
+This may also implement the framework and support discovery and usage of plugins.

 Global settings: